readthedocs/tutorial-template/docs/source/functions/predict.Kriging.md

 ## Details

-Given "new" input points, the method compute the expectation, variance and (optionnally) the covariance of the corresponding stochastic process, conditional on the values at the input points used when fitting the model.
+Given "new" input points, the method compute the expectation, variance and (optionally) the covariance of the corresponding stochastic process, conditional on the values at the input points used when fitting the model.

 ## Value